 Separating the lowland coastal planes that fringe the Gulf of Oman, and Rub ʿal-Khali, Oman’s stark ‘empty quarter’, the Al Hajar mountains quite literally form the backbone of the country’s north.

-Leg 1: Jebel Shams To Snake Canyon (Over The Mountain Pass)
+Leg 1: Jebel Shams to Snake Canyon (over the mountain pass)

-Following a quick breakfast at our lovely mountain stay on Jebel Shams, we reluctantly make our way back down the mountain towards Al Hoota Cave.
+Following a quick breakfast at our lovely mountain stay on Jebel Shams, we reluctantly made our way back down the mountain towards Al Hoota Cave.
 This impressive cave system, the only one you can officially visit in Oman, is a must-see for glimpsing what lies beneath the rocky rise of Jebel Shams.

-Either head to the caves for a tour or, if you’ve already visited them, head past the ancient town of Al Hamra on your way from Jebel Shams and take the left turn a couple of kilometres before Al Hoota caves.
+Either head to the caves for a guided tour or, if you’ve already visited them, head past the ancient town of Al Hamra on your way from Jebel Shams and take the left turn a couple of kilometres before Al Hoota caves.
 From there, the paved road will take you to the top of the range.

 By this stage, having driven the well-maintained paved road, you’d be forgiven for wondering what all the 4WD fuss is about.
 Don’t worry, you’re about to find out!